ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/admin/manage-filesystems.dotnet.markdown

-﻿#Manage file systems
+#Manage file systems

 {PANEL: CreateFileSystemAsync}

 This method is used to create a new file system.
-If the file system already exists then it will throw the exception.
+If the file system already exists then it will throw an exception.

 ## Syntax